-Recommendation: For information on development and implementation of an IDD&E program, refer to: Illicit Discharge Detection and Elimination: A Guidance Manual for Program Development and Technical Assessments (CWP, October 2004). https://cfpub.epa.gov/NPDES/stormwater/idde.cfm permit coverage.
-For renewal permittees, the existing map(s) of your regulated small MS4 shall be updated and maintained as necessary during each year of coverage under the permit.
+Recommendation: For information on development and implementation of an IDD&E program, refer to: Illicit Discharge Detection and Elimination: A Guidance Manual for Program Development and Technical Assessments (CWP, October 2004). http://cfpub.epa.gov/NPDES/stormwater/idde.cfm

 BMP #2: Develop and maintain a map of your regulated small MS4.
 The map must also show the location of all outfalls and the locations and names of all surface waters of the Commonwealth (e.g., creek, stream, pond, lake, basin, swale, channel) that receive discharges from those outfalls.